jakehaugen/pantheon/CLI-STYLE-GUIDE.md

 Being proactive means anticipating user needs and guiding them through a process.
 This most often takes the form of solution-oriented warning/error messages.
 Put yourself in the user's shoes and consider what questions you would have every time we are showing feedback or status to them.

 ### 4. Be Informative (to people and machines)
 We seek a balance between providing enough relevant information to help our users develop a solid mental model of how Pantheon works without forcing them to read too much text.
-In addition, it is important we consider not only the end user of the CLI but how users interact with the information we provide them outside of the command line.
+In addition, it is important we consider not only the end user of the CLI but to be consistent in formatting so information is easily interpreted by machines.

 ## User Input & Actions